jupfi/cosi-measure/Electronics/electronic cabinet/README.md

 5. Build the breakoutboards, see [Levelshifter](Rumba32/Endstop_Levelshifter/README.md) and [Driver Breakoutboards](Rumba32/Driver_BreakoutBoard/README.md).
 Place them into the Rumba32 board.

-6. mount all devices to the door and the side of the enclosure
+6. Mount all devices to the door and the side of the enclosure

 7. Wire PE, see [schematics](schematics/README.md).
 Use green-yellow wire for that.